sreekesari-vangeepuram/overthewire/overthewire/bandit/README.md

-#### To understand the aim and workflow to tackle different goals in all the challenges, there is a file called `work.md` in each level-directory.
+#### To understand the aim and workflow to tackle different goals in all the challenges, there is a file called `work.md` in each level's directory.

-#### To go through the challenge-statements, there is an image with `.png` format in each of the directories.
+#### To go through the challenge-statements, there is an image with `PNG` format in each of the directories.

 #### Don't waste your time if you're here to just copy-paste the passwords!
 You can find them [here](https://github.com/sreekesari-vangeepuram/overthewire/blob/master/overthewire/bandit/passwords.dat).